luontola/tdd-mooc/data/practicalities-2021-pilot.md

 Do the exercises at your own pace and use the `#tdd_general` channel for peer help.

 It's not yet clear how long the course will take - something between 1-2 months.
-The initial guess is 5 weeks in total: 2 weeks for exercises 1-2, 2 weeks for exercises 3-4, and 1 week for exercise 5.
+The initial guess is 5 weeks in total: 2 weeks for exercises 1-2, 2 weeks for exercises 3-5, and 1 week for exercise 6.
 Though likely some will do them all in one week.

-Please keep track of how much time you spend on each exercise (and in case of exercise 1: tetris, track the time for each level).
+Please [keep track](https://www.mytasktimer.com/) of how much time you spend on each exercise (and in case of exercise 1: tetris, track the time for each level).
 We will ask you to fill questionnaires for each exercise, so that we can improve the course for future students.

 The exercise submitting service is at https://studies.cs.helsinki.fi/stats/courses/tdd-pilot